aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

 ## Joining Validator Set

-All the selected validator node will be receiving sufficient amount of test token (101,000,000) airdrop from Aptos Labs team to stake their node.
+All the selected validator node will be receiving sufficient amount of test token (100,100,000) airdrop from Aptos Labs team to stake their node.

-1. Initialize Aptos CLI
+1. Initialize Aptos CLI.

     ```
     aptos init --profile ait2 \
-    --private-key <account-private-key> \
+    --private-key <account_private_key> \
     --rest-url http://ait2.aptosdev.com \
     --faucet-url http://ait2.aptosdev.com \
     --assume-yes
     ```

+    Note: `account_private_key` can be found in the `private-keys.yaml` file.

+2. Check your validator account balance

+    ```
+    aptos account list --profile ait2
+    ```

+    This will show you the coin balance you have in the validator account.
+You should be able to see something like:

+    ```
+    "coin": {
+        "value": "100100000"
+      }
+    ```

-2. Register validator candidate on chain
+3. Register validator candidate on chain

     ```
     aptos node register-validator-candidate \